Why Work at MKN

 Showers and Snack 9:00 PM

-Every counselor at Mah-Kee-Nac is a program specialist as well as a cabin counselor.
-As an instructor, you would work with other counselors who share your specialty, under the guidance of a Program Head.
+At Mah-Kee-Nac, every counselor is both a program specialist and a cabin counselor.
+As an instructor, you’ll work alongside other counselors who share your specialty, under the guidance of a Program Head.

-Working with children is rewarding, but draining.
-We build free time into the schedule to “recharge your batteries.”
+While working with children is incredibly rewarding, it can also be demanding.
+That’s why we incorporate free time into the schedule to help you “recharge your batteries.”